Victorurjcds/SanSilvestrerace2016/README.md

 # SanSilvestrerace2016

-Inference: I inference the San Silvestre dataset from a Gamma distributions and calculate differente probabilities for each runner based on their times.
+Inference.R: I make inference from San Silvestre 2016 dataset to a Gamma distributions and calculate differente probabilities for each runner based on their times.